Campus Search & Seizure Policy

 Student Use Areas

-Student use areas, including, but not limited to, instructional and recreational space, are school property and remain at all times under the control of SAE.
-However, students shall assume full responsibility for the security and condition of these areas.
-Periodic general inspections of instructional space and other areas of the school may be conducted by school officials for any reason at any time without notice.
+Student use areas, including, but not limited to, instructional space, recreational space, are school property and remain at all times under the control of The SAE.
+Periodic general inspections of instructional space and other areas of the school property may be conducted by school officials for any reason at any time without notice.

 Metal detectors may be used to search a student's person and/or personal effects whenever a school official has reasonable suspicion to believe that the student is in possession of a weapon.
 The search must be conducted by a school official.